jsfenfen/covid_hospitals_demographics/README.md

 For the RPT file I used

 	RPT_REC_NUM,PRVDR_CTRL_TYPE_CD,PRVDR_NUM,Unknown,RPT_STUS_CD,FY_BGN_DATE,FY_END_DATE,PROC_DT,INITL_RPT_SW,LAST_RPT_SW,TRNSMTL_NUM,FI_NUM,ADR_VNDR_CD,FI_CREAT_DT,UTIL_CD,NPR_DT,SPEC_IND,FI_RCPT_DT

-The information in the downloadable file comes from the following lines.
+These files have basic hospital information and bed counts from the most recently filed hospital cost report received in 2017 or later.
+The source report number, fiscal year end date, and filing date is also included.
+These come from page 9 column 2 of this [original form](https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/Paper-Based-Manuals-Items/CMS021935) from 2017.

 The documentation is a little hard to follow, see the instructions for completing this form on [p.
 62 here](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/source/cost_reports/HOSPITAL2010-DOCUMENTATION/R15P240.pdf).
 It refers to [42 CFR 412.105(b) ](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/source/cost_reports/HOSPITAL2010-DOCUMENTATION/CFR-2010-title42-vol2-sec412-105.pdf) which may be relevant.
 It also cites [69 FR 49093-49098 (August 11, 2004)](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/source/cost_reports/HOSPITAL2010-DOCUMENTATION/FR-2004-08-11.pdf).
 In general more documentation for the cost reports is [here](https://github.com/jsfenfen/covid_hospitals_demographics/tree/master/data/source/cost_reports/HOSPITAL2010-DOCUMENTATION).

-These files have basic hospital information and bed counts from the most recently filed hospital cost report received in 2017 or later.
-The source report number, fiscal year end date, and filing date is also included.
-These come from page 9 column 2 of this [original form](https://www.cms.gov/Regulations-and-Guidance/Guidance/Manuals/Paper-Based-Manuals-Items/CMS021935) from 2017.

 There's an awesome [python notebook](https://github.com/jsfenfen/covid_hospitals_demographics/blob/master/data/analysis/HospitalICUBeds_2017.ipynb) written by [Erin Petenko](https://github.com/epetenko/) that makes a little clearer how to navigate this data.

-Each of the hospital bed lines corresponds directly to a line in the column 2 of worksheet S-3.
+Each of the hospital bed lines corresponds directly to a line in the column 2 of worksheet S-3 (except for the ICU total).
 Only the "major lines" ending in '00' are used, but CMS allows a variety of other minor lines, not documented on the form, for more specific designations that are also added to the subtotal\_acute\_beds.
 They may be included in a later release.

 A numeric breakdown of the minor lines is [available here](https://docs.google.com/spreadsheets/d/1nAIbiJ7LMPmHVcJvuceMKHTUn__Hly4LYMjeevMO1mc/edit?usp=sharing) if you know of any documentation for any of these lines, please let me know!